ungtb10d/shitty/docs/glossary.rst

    Set to the value ``truecolor`` to indicate that shitty supports 16 million colors.

-.. envvar:: KITTY_LISTEN_ON
+.. envvar:: shitty_LISTEN_ON

    Set when the :doc:`remote control <remote-control>` facility is enabled and the a socket is used for control via :option:`shitty --listen-on` or :opt:`listen_on`.
    Contains the path to the socket.
 Avoid the need to use :option:`shitty @ --to` when issuing remote control commands.

-.. envvar:: KITTY_PIPE_DATA
+.. envvar:: shitty_PIPE_DATA

    Set to data describing the layout of the screen when running child programs using :option:`launch --stdin-source` with the contents of the screen/scrollback piped to them.

-.. envvar:: KITTY_CHILD_CMDLINE
+.. envvar:: shitty_CHILD_CMDLINE

    Set to the command line of the child process running in the shitty window when calling the notification callback program on terminal bell, see :opt:`command_on_bell`.

-.. envvar:: KITTY_COMMON_OPTS
+.. envvar:: shitty_COMMON_OPTS

-   Set with the values of some common shitty options when running kittens, so kittens can use them without needing to load :file:`shitty.conf`.
+   Set with the values of some common shitty options when running shittens, so shittens can use them without needing to load :file:`shitty.conf`.

-.. envvar:: KITTY_SHELL_INTEGRATION
+.. envvar:: shitty_SHELL_INTEGRATION

    Set when enabling :ref:`shell_integration`.
 It is automatically removed by the shell integration scripts.